autonalityAI/vehicle-agent-protocol/docs/message-spec.md

 ## 1. 📦 Message Overview

-All VAP messages are JSON objects with a standard set of top-level fields and an optional nested payload, depending on the `message_type`.
+All VAP messages are JSON objects with a standard set of top-level fields and a nested object, depending on the `message_type`.

 ---